uztaram/upstart-ai-lending-fragility/README.md

 If you reference this code or its analytical outputs, please cite the parent dissertation:

-> [Author Name] (2026) _The Fragility of Alternative Credit: An Analysis of AI-Driven Lending Performance Under Macroeconomic Stress (2023-2026)_.
+> Marat Daminov (2026) _The Fragility of Alternative Credit: An Analysis of AI-Driven Lending Performance Under Macroeconomic Stress (2023-2026)_.
 MSIN0032 Management Science Dissertation, University College London.

 ---